Society of the Mongol Empire: Food and cuisine

-The most commonly imported fare was liquor.
-The most popular was Chinese rice wine and Turkestani grape wine.
-Genghis Khan was first presented with grape wine in 1204 but he dismissed it as dangerously strong.
+The most commonly imported fare was liquor, the most popular of which were Chinese rice wine and Turkestani grape wine.
+Genghis Khan was first presented with grape wine in 1204 where he dismissed it as dangerously strong.
 Drunkenness was common at festivals and gatherings.
 Singing and dancing were also common after the consumption of alcohol.
 Due to Turkestani and Middle Eastern influences, noodles started to appear in Mongol food.
 Spices such as cardamom and other food such as chickpeas and fenugreek seeds also became part of the diet due to these external influences.

+In the Mongolian Empire the office of ba’urchi, generally translated as “cook,” or sometimes as “steward” or “commissary,” had a closeness to the ruler and his right to act on his behalf.
+Cooks were officers in the imperial guard (keshig), one formation of which, the night guard (kebte’ül), oversaw the provision and preparation of drink and food (undan ide’en) during the reigns of Chinggis Qan and Ögödei; in addition to their titular duties these officers often held active military commands.
+Some high-ranking officials, such as Bolad, Bolad's father, and Rashīd al-Dīn began as cooks.

+In 1246, when Friar Carpini attended Güyüg's enthronment, the only food mentioned was salted and unsalted meat in broth.
+However, less than a decade later, when Rubruck arrived in Qara Worum, there were more foods such as millet with butter, boiled dough, sour milk, unleavened bread, cooking oil, wine, mead, vinegar, and dried nuts and fruits including almonds, grapes, and dried plums.